dhable/bullhorn/README.md

 Real-time notification dispatcher written in node.js

-## Dan's Todo List Before Calling It Done ##

-* [SKIPPED] JSON schema validator and return mode for all ReST routes with bodies.

-  The validation logic is easy enough to write in JS and connect to restify.
-Adding a schema isn't going to buy us much other than more complexity and bugs early on.

-* [DONE] Update conf schema to read from a series of static files.

-  These include global.conf, private.conf and local.conf layered in that order.
-  Check in the current conf used to bootstrap in dev mode

-* [DONE] Build a service discovery module

-  Read services from external file locaton.

-* Build routing rule file format and loader.

-* Watch routing rules, service discovery and conf files.
-Update in memory values when files change.

-* [DONE] Build websocket/socket.io listener for notifications being send to the web application.
-Need to register/unregister who's available.

-* Write more specs - at least get good level of unit test coverage.

-* Build test mode for socket.io

-* Deployment scripts / process
-  Consider vagrant at this time

 ## ReST API ##

 These are the following valid ReST APIs that bullhorn current supports.